Nominations & submissions

 Judging is conducted by a panel of independent judges overseen by a Chair of Judges and Auditor.

-In 2021, the pass mark for the Northern Territory will be increased to 75% in line with other states and territories.
+In 2022, the pass mark for the Northern Territory is 75% in line with other states and territories.

 A single entry category does not guarantee the entrant as a winning entry.